 Lost wages are typically covered by an insurance company.
 If another driver caused the accident that resulted in your injuries, that driver’s insurance company will often be responsible for covering your lost wages.
 In a more serious case, you may have to file a personal injury lawsuit against the other driver, in which case the driver’s personal funds would contribute to covering your lost wages.

 Calculating and Proving Lost Wages from Car Accident

 In normal cases, lost wages are calculated by simply multiplying your pay rate by the amount of work you missed because of your injury.
 If you get paid $15 an hour and missed 40 hours of work, your lost wages would be $600.
 If you are a salaried worker, lost wages will simply be calculated by looking at how much of your salary you would have earned during the time you missed work.

-Proving your lost wages is generally simple.
+Proving your lost wages from a car accident is generally simple.
 You will typically need:

 - A letter from your doctor—this letter describes your injuries and your treatment/recovery process.
 This letter details how your injuries prevented you from working.

 - A letter from your employer—this letter is to verify that you did indeed miss work because of your injuries.
 You will also need proof of your salary or hourly wage (usually in the form of a pay stub).

 If you are self-employed or work on commission, calculating and proving lost wages from a car accident can be trickier, however it can be done, so don’t give up on getting the financial recovery you deserve.
 A good lawyer can help make sure you get the money you deserve.